 Senior Vice President, Lockheed Martin International

-Richard H. (Rick) Edwards is Executive Vice President of Lockheed Martin International.
-Under his leadership, Lockheed Martin International develops and executes strategies to grow the corporation’s international business by strengthening customer relationships and industry partnerships in the 70 countries where we do business.
+Richard H. (Rick) Edwards is executive vice president of Lockheed Martin International.
+Lockheed Martin International develops and executes strategies to grow the corporation’s international business by strengthening customer relationships and industry partnerships in the 70 countries where Lockheed Martin does business.
 Mr. Edwards also serves as the senior executive overseeing the corporation’s business activities in the Kingdom of Saudi Arabia.View Full Bio